Christopher Peruzzi loves fairy tales. His first published short story, "The Undead Rose" was based on "Sleeping Beauty". He lives in NJ.

 I’m a huge fan of Sherlock Holmes and Hercules Poirot.
 These characters are quite alive in my head and I’ve seen many actors interpret and perform these parts.
 I’ve come to categorize the performances into two groups: Book interpretation and Hollywood version.
 For example, when I look at Basil Rathbone doing Sherlock Holmes and Peter Ustinov doing Poirot, I think “Hollywood version”.
 When I see Jeremy Brett and David Suchet performing the same roles, respectively, I think “book version”.

-Harris’s role offers views an opportunity to see more character dimension as the series goes on.
-As the books and the series goes on we see Count Olaf’s personality evolve (or devolve, a word here that means “degenerate into a lower form”).
+Harris’s role offers viewers an opportunity to see more character dimensions as the series goes on.
+As the books and the series go on we see Count Olaf’s personality evolve (or devolve, a word here that means “degenerate into a lower form”).
 How his performance with continue within the series only time will tell, but I think he’s off to a really good start.